johnjackoleary/cfi-commonplace-book/Lesson Plans/High-Performance/HP.1 Theory and Traffic Pattern.md

 	- Cycling the propeller in run-up
 - Departure
 	- Know engine takeoff limits, e.g. reduce RPM within 5 minutes
+	- Importance of checklists for each stage of flight, especially with more advancedt systems
 - En Route
-	- Order of changing power settings ("Don't crush the egg")
+	- Order of changing power settings ("[[Don't Crush The Egg]]")
 - Descent
 	- Shock cooling
 		- avoid changes in MP >5MP at a time (this will require additional descent planning)